awsdocs/aws-iot-docs/developerguide/device-shadow-rest-api.md

 + [DeleteThingShadow](API_DeleteThingShadow.md)

 **Note**
-When using these API, make sure you use the 8443 port as described in [Protocols, Port Mappings, and Authentication](protocols.md#protocol-port-mapping)\.
+When using these API, make sure you use the 8443 port as described in [Protocols, port mappings, and authentication](protocols.md#protocol-port-mapping)\.